 We Want to Hear Your Access to Work Story

 Access to Work is meant to be a lifeline.
 For many disabled people across the North East, it should open doors to employment, keep us in our jobs, and help us thrive at work.
-If you have ever waited months for support, had your funding cut without warning, or struggled to get the help you need, this is your chance to speak up.
+If you have ever waited months for support, had your funding cut without warning, or struggled to get the help you need.
+This is your chance to speak up.

 What is Access to Work?